jackburrus/jackburrus/README.md

 ### Hi there 👋

-#### I'm a Python Automation Specialist and Ethereum Developer working in Boise, Idaho.
+#### I'm a Full Stack and Ethereum Developer working in Boise, Idaho.

 ##### NOW